insights

 Neighborhood Health

-Some of the noted detrimental health impacts were reportedly amplified for children living in neighborhoods of lower socioeconomic status.7 Further, studies continue to illustrate environmental exposure disparities in the US, with low-income populations and Black, Indigenous, and People of Color (BIPOC) families disproportionately exposed to and affected by pollutants.8,9
+Some of the noted detrimental health impacts were reportedly amplified for children living in neighborhoods of lower socioeconomic status.7 Further, studies continue to illustrate environmental exposure disparities in the US, with low-income populations and communities of color disproportionately exposed to and affected by pollutants.8,9

 A Focus on Heavy Metal, EDC, and Pesticide Exposures

-Depending on concentration and length of exposure, the toxicity of prevalent heavy metals such as mercury, lead, chromium, cadmium, and barium may inflict a range of harmful consequences on children’s health, including neurocognitive, behavioral, and congenital disorders as well as respiratory problems, cancer, and cardiometabolic diseases.10 As an example, a 2017 JAMA study linked higher childhood lead exposure with lower IQ scores and downward social mobility in adulthood,11 and a population-based case-controlled study found that higher concentrations of cadmium and lead in placental tissues were associated with increased risks for orofacial clefts in newborns.12 In addition, a recent analysis from a large cohort study (n=1,751 women) indicated that prenatal mercury exposure in mothers with low prenatal folate levels adversely affected infant neurodevelopment.13 The exposure was also associated with rapid catch-up growth in the first three years of life,13 which has been shown to have both obvious short-term benefits and potential long-term metabolic risks such as childhood obesity and insulin resistance.14-16
+Depending on concentration and length of exposure, the toxicity of prevalent heavy metals such as mercury, lead, chromium, cadmium, and barium may inflict a range of harmful consequences on children’s health, including neurocognitive, behavioral, and congenital disorders as well as respiratory problems, cancer, and cardiometabolic diseases.10 As an example, a 2017 JAMA study linked higher childhood lead exposure with lower IQ scores and downward social mobility in adulthood.11 In addition, a recent analysis from a large cohort study (n=1,751 women) indicated that prenatal mercury exposure in mothers with low prenatal folate levels adversely affected infant neurodevelopment.12 The exposure was also associated with rapid catch-up growth in the first three years of life,12 which has been shown to have both obvious short-term benefits and potential long-term metabolic risks such as childhood obesity.13

 Clinical Applications